 While all of them are attractive at first, Which one suits your lifestyle best?
 Where do we stand with DROPLET in comparison with other market alternatives?
-From Vanlife to Teardroppin’, here’s a basic run down on the cost, limitations and advantages of each general concept solution.
+From Vanlife to Teardroppin’, here’s a basic rundown on the cost, limitations, and advantages of each general concept solution.

 While Vanlife is very seductive, I’ve come to realize that it comes with a few drawbacks:

 - Initial Cost: $$ Unless you are looking for an old beater on Craigslist, a new or used camper van in great condition costs a pretty penny.
 If you buy a cheap van, get ready to get your elbows greased up.
-Camperizing a Van is also a costly endeavor, both on resources and time.
+Comprising a Van is also a costly endeavor, both on resources and time.

-- Running Cost $$ Repairs aren’t cheap, they will consume more than your everyday car: rares are the vans which consume less than 12L/100KM.
+- Running Cost $$ Repairs aren’t cheap, they will consume more than your everyday car: rares are the vans that consume less than 12L/100KM.
 If you also use your van as your daily vehicle, the overall cost of running it will add up over time.

 - Usability 7/10.
 If you cook inside your van, at best, the cooking space will be tiny.
-Unless the van has a high top, headroom will be tight and moisture ventilation never powerful enough.
-If you cook inside with lots of curry and hot spices, don’t expect your van to smell any other way afterwards.
+Unless the van has a high top, headroom will be tight and moisture ventilation is never powerful enough.
+If you cook inside with lots of curry and hot spices, don’t expect your van to smell any other way afterward.

 - Initial Cost: $$$ RVs are awesome for road tripping with a group of friends or a family.
-Reduce the amount of people below 4 and the operating cost gets out of hand quickly.
+Reduce the number of people below 4 and the operating cost gets out of hand quickly.

 - Running Cost: $$$ RVs/large trailers with a truck are pigs on gas.
-If you think driving them on flat is bad enough, try taking them up a mountain road.
+If you think driving them on the flat is bad enough, try taking them up a mountain road.
 You’ll see your preciously saved up dollars go by the minute.

 - Usability 5/10: While luxuriously comfortable, traditional RVs are limited as to where they can go.
 They REALLY shouldn’t go off-road ever (not even on a friendly FSR).
-Bulky and heavy, it also takes awhile to adjust to driving and parking them.
+Bulky and heavy, it also takes a while to adjust to driving and parking them.